barton001/ls-plus-find/README.md

 # ls-plus-find
-a Python script that combines the capabilities of the ls and find commands in *nix
+A Python script (lsf.py) that combines the capabilities of the ls and find commands in *nix.
+Works in Windows too!